NHSE to ‘test’ use of health visitors in giving childhood flu vaccines

 ‘Part of the role is to promote vaccination uptake, but also to actually administer vaccines for those families, for whatever reason, find it difficult to reach the normal services.’

-The iHV said it understood this was a different project to that announced today in the urgent and emergency care plan.
+The iHV said it understood this was part of the same project announced today in the urgent and emergency care plan.

 The urgent and emergency care plan also committed to ‘expanding’ the use of the National Booking Service for flu vaccination ‘to make more appointments available, including keeping it open until the end of the flu campaign in March’.